JAMES STANLEY FAIR

 1933 – 2025

 Time and tide wait for no man–a phrase not lost on Jim Fair as he navigated the beauty of the Gulf Islands and Desolation Sound as captain of his Grand Banks, ‘Daphne’ for 35 years in his spare time.
 At work, Jim navigated the halls of the Ministry of Health, hospitals, health clinics, and municipal governments to bring together teams of health professionals to operate and build new health care facilities.
 His fingerprints are on many good works, but overseeing the development of Victoria General Hospital in 1973 and the Columbian Tower at Royal Columbian Hospital in 1992 gave him his greatest joy.
 On time and on budget was his leading principle, accompanying the theme that work should be fun; his boisterous laughter led the way.
 The communities of Thunder Bay, Vancouver, Victoria, Guelph, New Westminster, Coquitlam, Maple Ridge, and Burnaby were beneficiaries of his leadership.
-He retired in 2001 as President and CEO of Fraser- Burrard Hospital Society just prior to the establishment of Fraser Health Region.
+He retired in 2001 as President and CEO of Simon Fraser Health Region just prior to the establishment of Fraser Health Region.

 Jim studied at City Park Collegiate, University of Saskatchewan (B.Sc.
 Pharmacy), and University of Toronto (Hospital Administration diploma).
 He completed a residency at Toronto General Hospital and a fellowship at the American College of Health Care Executives before becoming a Clinical Assistant Professor in the Health Care and Epidemiology Program at University of British Columbia.